bragg13/aigs-nsd-reconstruction/README.md

-# aigs-nsd-reconstruction
+# Neuroscience meets ML
-AIGS final project repository
+Artificial Intelligence for Games and Simulations - final project repository

 # How to run
 1. Install python version 3.11.10